Light Travel Time Effects in Kilonova Models: Results

-Beyond the large spread of $t_{\rm det}$ depicted in \autoref{fig:1Dayrelease}, we also see rapid spectral evolution on hour-timescales between time-bins -- particularly in the bins corresponding to 1.04 and 1.12 days.
-In addition to contributing the most continuum flux, these lines highlight the incredibly rapid evolution of such events, as discussed in the observed spectra by \citet{sneppen2024emergencehourbyhourrprocessfeatures}.
+Beyond the large spread of $t_{\rm det}$ depicted in \autoref{fig:1Dayrelease}, we also see rapid spectral evolution on hour-timescales between time bins -- particularly in the those corresponding to 1.04 (purple) and 1.12 days (teal), where the \ion{Sr}{ii} feature is most evident.
+These curves contribute the most continuum flux at this value of $t_{\rm ph}$.
+Furthermore, they highlight the incredibly rapid evolution of such events, as discussed in the observed spectra by \citet{sneppen2024emergencehourbyhourrprocessfeatures}.
 When viewed in comparison to the reference blackbody in \autoref{fig:1Dayrelease}, a clear shift from the deepest absorption and small flux excess of 1.04 days to a sharper absorption and larger flux excess at 1.12 days is present.
 Additionally, the peak of the continuum flux can be seen to shift to redder wavelengths on this short timescale.
 This is due to the rapidly changing Doppler shift of the photosphere with time.
 This change can also be seen in the emission component of the feature: the flux excess above the reference blackbody shifts to redder wavelengths with time.

-\subsection{1.4 days post-merger}
+\subsection{1.43 days post-merger}

 Having now explained the distribution of $t_{\rm det}$ for photons from one representative $t_{\rm ph}$, we now present full results from our sequence of simulations in which we group all photons by the time at which they reach the hypothetical observer, $t_{\rm det}$ -- located as shown in \autoref{fig:trig} -- in time frames centered around the observational epochs of AT2017gfo from the X-shooter data \citep{Pian17, Smartt2017}.
-We group packets in 3 hour blocks, i.e., \autoref{fig:1Day} shows the packets from the time frame relating to the 1.4 day spectrum and these packets have arrival times at the observer between 1.3375 and 1.4625 days post-merger.
+We group packets in 3 hour blocks, i.e., \autoref{fig:1Day} shows the packets from the time frame relating to the 1.43 day spectrum and these packets have arrival times at the observer between 1.3675 and 1.4925 days post-merger.
 This temporal spacing was chosen as it provides a reasonable compromise between the exposure times of observations from \citet{Pian17} and \cite{Smartt2017}, and the resolution and compute time of the code, as the aim of this work is primarily to provide a simple and computationally efficient model.
 Convergence testing found a shorter interval does not significantly affect the spectra generated.

 The shaded areas of \autoref{fig:1Day} show the contribution to the total flux made by photons initialised on the photosphere at each time in the simulation: a larger area corresponds to a larger flux contribution.
 The spectrum is cumulative, with the uppermost edge showing the total flux seen by an observer at this time.